 A similar corollary can be obtained for any generic system whose transactions and objects ensure serial correctness for non-orphans.
-If S is any generic system, define filter(S) to be the system obtained from S by replacing the generic controller in S with the filtered controller.
-The following is an immediate consequence of Theorem 11.
+Namely, let S be a generic system whose schedules are serially correct non-orphan non-access transactions.
+Define filter(S) to be the system obtained from S by replacing the generic controller in S with the filtered controller.
+Then Theorem 11 implies that filter(S) is serially correct.